chiptumor/discord-message-archive/README.md

 or even your own [Github repository](<https://github.com/>) to get a link to your media files for attachments or profile pictures.

+I would also strongly suggest saving and hosting exising Discord attachments yourself instead of using the given links; they aren't reliable and can expire at any point in time.

 There will be more here when I can think of stuff to write.

 For now, this site is in...
 Alpha, I think?
 It's not ready in the slightest, and has a good yet to be.